jaipal-reddy-p/Sorting-Visualizer/README.md

 # Sorting-Visualizer

-Welcome to Sorting Visualizer, a web application designed to help you understand and visualize various sorting algorithms.
-This project was created to provide an interactive and engaging way to learn about sorting algorithms and their inner workings.
+<p>Welcome to Sorting Visualizer, a web application designed to help you understand and visualize various sorting algorithms.
+This project was created to provide an interactive and engaging way to learn about sorting algorithms and their inner workings.</p>

 <h3>Working of project</h3>